Content Marketing 2018: Give It Your Full Attention

 This is Chris Kubbernus' mantra from his post on strategic video marketing.
 He summaries a video's requirements under 'the 4 ables':

 Do your videos currently meet these requirements?
-If not, then stop reading and come back when you've fixed this. :)
+If not, then stop reading and come back when you've fixed this. :) Or check our Video Content and Production services.

 It's easier said than done to stand out with a video because the competition is already massive.